Increased critical temperature $T_c$ in the ideal anisotropic boson gas: Results

 At critical temperature $T_\perp=T_{\perp c}$ one has $N_0=0$.
 Resolving the thermal wavelength for $T_{\perp c}$, the critical temperature is defined by the right-hand side of the last expression through the constant density $N$ and temperature anisotropy $\tau_c=T_\|/T_{\perp c}$ at $T_{\perp c}$:

 where $T_c$ is the critical temperature of the isotropic boson gas with $\tau=1$.
 Remembering that the effect of anisotropy in the Bose distribution disappeared in the perpendicular direction $x=0$, the temperature $T_c$ corresponds to the invariant critical temperature in the perpendicular direction.
-The inverse proportionality to the anisotropy $\tau_c$ indicates an \emph{increase} of the critical temperature with increasing anisotropy $A$ respectively \emph{decreasing} $\tau$, i.e. decreasing parallel temperature $T_\|$.
-This is written explicitly for the critical perpendicular temperature as function of the parallel temperature